 See, there are multiple reasons, but the biggest one is the freedom to use the plugin.
 All free plugins, except WP Super Cache, have some premium features locked.
 These premium features are actually the ones that can give you a real edge over others.

-Beside WP Super Cache and Hummingbird — I didn’t find any other free plugin even satisfactory in features.
+Beside Hummingbird — I can’t find any other free plugin even satisfactory in features.
 Hummingbird is a freemium plugin which mean you have to upgrade to benefit from its best features.
 This is why going for a premium plugin is the best.
 No matter how much you are making from your website, but if you are serious about your site, buy a premium caching plugin.